Asymptotic stability of laser-driven lightsails: Enhancement by optical dispersion engineering in gratings: Discussion and conclusions

 One significant assumption applied here and in most of the literature on lightsails~\cite{Lin:2025aa} is that the sail is a rigid body.
-This assumption is clearly unrealistic given that the sail is tens of nanometers thin, the laser beam is imparting nonuniform stresses and that substantial lateral forces are being generated by restoring/damping mechanisms or sail spinning~\cite{Gao:2024aa}.
-In the few investigations of flexible lightsail structures~\cite{Savu:2022aa,Gao:2024aa}, flexible modes are flagged as an extra source of beam-riding instability.
-We are optimistic that such instabilities may also be partly countered with the relativistic, optical damping proposed in this manuscript.
-Regardless, a complete investigation of flexible-shape beam-riding in the relativistic regime is needed to determine the viability of various stabilizing schemes~\cite{Lin:2025aa}.
+This assumption is clearly unrealistic because the sail is tens of nanometers thin, the laser beam is imparting nonuniform stresses, and substantial lateral forces are being generated by restoring/damping mechanisms or sail spinning~\cite{Gao:2024aa}.
+For flexural perturbations with low amplitudes and wavelengths much longer than the nanostructure periodicity, the optical damping suggested in this work is likely to remain because it relies on the scattering properties of bulk periodic structures.
+However, flexible modes can grow in amplitude from thermal effects or by coupling to radiation pressure~\cite{Dowell:2011aa,Savu:2022aa,Gao:2024aa}, distorting the delicately-tuned membrane and ruining beam-riding stabilization.
+Methods to minimize flexural perturbations, such as spinning the sail at high-frequencies~\cite{Gao:2024aa}, can help maintain the sail's planar profile and thus protect the optical damping.
+Even so, radiation-pressure-elastic coupling and relativistic, flexible-membrane beam-riding must be investigated to determine the viability of various stabilizing schemes~\cite{Lin:2025aa}.

 Thus, with judicious nanophotonic design, laser-driven sails can experience the full suite of restoring and damping mechanisms in the relativistic regime.
 The effects are completely integrated into the membrane design at the fabrication stage and are engaged without external input.
 The design has no active elements, no added internal degrees of freedom and requires no external feedback, simplifying the lightsail design criteria and hence elevating the viability of lightsail missions.